 - Rural Preservation: Calvert’s identity revolves around being a bayside, rural county.
 Agriculture and fishing have, are, and will always be an integral part of our economy.
 We need to preserve the health of the Bay and protect our land.
 Protecting 40,000 acres at 1% of the budget is a reasonable request.

-Our commissioners are turning Calvert County into Waldorf.
+The Commissioners are turning Calvert County into more like the rest of the metropolitan region.
 They are dramatically increasing the size of our town centers, not preserving enough land, and attempting to increase the build out of the county.
 We do want Calvert to be a beacon for business but our local government has created an imbalance between the interests of the people and interests of the developers.
 We don’t want more traffic which is what increasing the build out will do.
 Every expansion should come with a traffic study to analyze the effects of commercial growth.
 As for incoming businesses, let’s do all we can to promote local businesses over national chains so commercial profits stay in the county.

 The commissioners’ meetings are held on Tuesdays at 10am.
 The meetings last but a few hours, often less than that.
 Every meeting they open up for public comment.
 I question who can make these meetings, besides retirees.
 Calvert County citizens want their voice to be heard.
 It’s our money after all.
 But who can be expected to take a day off from work to testify in front of our local officials?
 There is no reason these meetings cannot be held in the evening, after so many Calvert residents get off work.
 Your commissioners are hiding from you as they cater to the interests of the developers.I want to hear from you.
 I want to hear your input on how to make Calvert County better.